Sambor Prei Kuk: Clusters

+Decoration

+The vyala is a hybrid of lion and goat, set in rows along the upper fascia of Pallava buildings in southern India.
+At Sambor Prei Kuk it survives only as a face on a sculpture pedestal, identified by its horns and ears.
+Pongsak Nillavorn reports that the South Indian row itself, the vyalamala, is not found in Southeast Asia.
+What stands in its place here is a row of other animals in the same arrangement, among them horses, winged lions and garuḍa shown as winged humans.
+A lion from Prasat Tao shares a mane worked in large curls with a terracotta lion from Wat Phra Men in Nakhon Pathom, Thailand.

+A second motif, the jutting leaf, is a rolled leaf laid in a row with gaps between the leaves.
+It runs along the edifice representations on the walls of the subsidiary towers.
+A sandstone capital at Prasat Yeah Puon carries it alternating with haṃsa.
+Nillavorn reports, after Robert Brown, that it appears regularly on the base mouldings of prasats and of miniature buildings and on image pedestals.
+He notes that it decorates the member supporting the upper fascia, where the vyalamala decorates the fascia itself.

 History

 7th century

 Isanavarman I reigned over the Chenla Kingdom between 616 and 637 AD, taking Isanapura as his capital and it is argued that he built the main temple Prasat Sambor (Group N), as there is an inscription on the site attributed to his reign and dated 13 September 627 AD.
 The king is also known for sending his first embassy to the court of the Sui dynasty in China (616-617).
 Chenla conquered different principalities in the Northwest of Cambodia after the end of the Chinese reign period yǒnghuī (永徽) (i. e. after 31 January 656), which previously (in 638/39) paid tribute to China.
 An inscription dating from the reign of Isanarvarman I claimed that he was, "the King of Kings, who rules over Suvarnabhumi".
 Vong Sotheara, of the Royal University of Phnom Penh, claimed that the inscription would "prove that Suvarnabhumi was the Khmer Empire."

 The last important king in Isanapura was Jayavarman I, whose death caused turmoil to the kingdom at the start of the 8th century, breaking it in many principalities and opening the way to a new time: Angkor.
 This site is also claimed as an early capital of Jayavarman II (O'Reilly & Jacques, 1990).